yaolingling/install_rackhd_ubuntu/README.md

 * start-rackhd - start RackHD

-## how to install RacKHD on ubuntu
+## how to install RacKHD on fresh ubuntu

-### For setting up RackHD which runs on frash ubuntu

 * step 1: change the hosts file of ansible: ~/etc/ansible/hosts